neil-r/study_wsd/README.md

 0. A word in a sentence is annotated with its part-of-speech and the intended sense.
 The word's alternative senses are gathered.
 1. A new made-up word is generated and replaces the original word in the given sentence.
-2. The revised sentence and all senses for the word are listed as options in a prompt and the LLM must select the correct one.
+2. The revised sentence and all senses for the original word are listed as options in a prompt and the LLM must select the correct one.
 3. LLMs process the prompt and respond with the selected sense.
 4. The selection is parsed from the LLM response and gathered in a database.